vedph/proxy-api/README.md

 },
 ```

-This configures the [Cadmus bricks proxy interceptor](https://github.com/vedph/cadmus-bricks-shell), whose task is intercepting requests to services not supporting CORS, like DBPedia, and rewrite them so that they are redirected to the proxy service endpoint shown above under (1).
+This configures the [Cadmus bricks proxy interceptor](https://github.com/vedph/cadmus-bricks-shell), whose task is intercepting requests to services not supporting CORS, like DBPedia, and rewrite them so that they are redirected to the proxy service endpoint shown above.
 Using a proxy bypasses the issues of browsers in consuming services not providing support for CORS or JSONP.